Overview

 Next, secure your identity moving forward.

-Notify the retailer.
+• Notify the retailer.
 If you’re able to identify the retailer, go to their website and contact customer support so they can investigate the situation.
-Ask them to check for — and delete — any fraudulent reviews posted in your name.
+Ask them to check for—and delete—any fraudulent reviews posted in your name.

-Review your accounts.
+• Review your accounts.
 It’s possible that the brushing scammers have access to one or more of your accounts.
 Make sure you don’t see any unfamiliar orders on the retail websites you use and look for charges you don’t recognize on your credit card or bank statements.
 Continue to review these accounts regularly.

-Check your credit report.
+• Check your credit report.
 Be sure you don’t see any strange activity or changes to your credit report.
 If you spot activity you don’t recognize, consider contacting the three major credit bureaus and freezing your credit, which prevents lenders from accessing your credit report.

-If you discover signs of trouble, rest assured that our identity specialists are available to help 24/7.
+If you’re an Allstate Identity Protection member, you’ll have a lot less legwork to do.
+If you discover signs of trouble, rest assured that our specialists are available to help 24/7.